maublancog/mblanco-mrp-repository/README.md

 ## Repository structure

 - `/data`: Input datasets used in the analysis
-- `/code`: R scripts for data processing, analysis, and figure generation
+- `/code`: R scripts for data processing, analysis, and table generation
-- `/output`: Generated tables and figures

 Large datasets that exceed GitHub’s file size limits are archived separately on Zenodo (DOI: https://doi.org/10.5281/zenodo.18425311).
 See `/data/README.md` for details.